 Now, onto your options!

 Best card for restaurants

-While the Chase Hyatt Card earns a respectable 2X Hyatt points at restaurants, the Chase Sapphire Reserve® is clearly better at 3X Ultimate Rewards points per dollar.
+While the World of Hyatt Credit Card earns a respectable 2X Hyatt points at restaurants, the Chase Sapphire Reserve® is clearly better at 3X Ultimate Rewards points per dollar.
 Of course, it comes with a $450 annual fee so I understand if that’s not your thing.